Find out how your VA education benefits can help pay for flight training to advance your pilot qualifications.

 Can I use the GI Bill to pay for flight training?

-You can get benefits for flight training if you meet all of the requirements listed below.
+You may be eligible for flight training benefits if you meet all of the requirements listed below.

 All of these must be true.
 You:

 - Qualify for the Post-9/11 GI Bill, Montgomery GI Bill, or Reserve Educational Assistance Program (REAP), and